rodriguezsantiagod11-cyber/data-anatytics-proyectos/04-Python-Data-Analytics/README.md

 ## Dataset
 Dataset used for exploratory data analysis including multiple variables to identify patterns and relationships in the data.

+## Analysis Process

+- Loaded and explored the dataset using Python.
+- Cleaned and prepared the data for analysis.
+- Performed exploratory data analysis and created visualizations.

 ## Key Insights

 - Data exploration helps identify trends and patterns.